Mr. Natural (Bee Gees album)

-Mr. Natural is the Bee Gees' twelfth album (tenth worldwide), released in May 1974.
+Mr. Natural is the twelfth studio album (tenth internationally) by the Bee Gees, released in 1974.
 It was the first Bee Gees release produced by Arif Mardin, who was partially responsible for launching the group's later major success with the follow-up album Main Course.
-The album's rhythm and blues, soul, funk and hard rock sounds initiated the group's reinvention as a disco and blue-eyed soul act, which would solidify on subsequent albums.
+The album's rhythm and blues, soul, funk, and hard rock sounds initiated the group's reinvention as a disco and blue-eyed soul act, which would solidify on subsequent albums.
 However, Barry Gibb has said that the album was "whiter" than Main Course.
 The cover photograph was taken at 334 West 4th Street, Greenwich Village, New York City by Frank Moscati, which is today known as The Corner Bistro tavern.

-The LP was the Bee Gees' worst-performing international release at the time, reaching No. 178 on the Billboard 200 but failing to chart elsewhere, including in Europe where the group had previously enjoyed their most consistent popularity.
-However, it was a moderate success in the group's adopted home of Australia, where it reached No. 20.
+The LP was the Bee Gees' poorest charting album at the time, reaching No. 178 on the Billboard 200, but failing to chart elsewhere including in Europe where the group had previously enjoyed their most consistent popularity.
+However, it was a moderate success in the group's adopted home of Australia where it reached No. 20.

 Background

 The decision to work with Mardin came after the RSO label rejected the brothers' post-Life in a Tin Can album, which had been provisionally entitled A Kick in the Head Is Worth Eight in the Pants.
 Robert Stigwood was not ready to give up on the Bee Gees, but he did not believe in the musical direction they were taking.
 At the suggestion of Jerry Wexler and Ahmet Ertegun of Atlantic, Stigwood sent them to work with Atlantic producer and arranger Arif Mardin, who began to draw out their love of rhythm and blues music.
-Mardin brought the band's attention to the dance scene unfolding at the time, and the brothers Gibb in turn adapted their songwriting and arrangements to a more upbeat style.
+Mardin brought the band's attention to the dance scene unfolding at the time and the brothers Gibb in turn adapted their songwriting and arrangements to a more upbeat style.